 Many livestock were out on Summer and Fall ranges, sometimes miles from winter pastures where shelter is better suited for winter storms.
 Even horses and livestock in pens closer to the house perished in the feet of snow, strong winds, and cold that came this early in the season.
 Many cattle trailed with the wind and when they found shelter, many were buried when the snow drifted and covered them.
 In most cases, there wasn’t much that could be done.

-Now ranchers face the difficult task of documenting their losses and cleaning up the carcasses.
-The images, video, and stories coming out of the region are graphic.
+Now, ranchers face the difficult task of documenting their losses and cleaning up the carcasses.
+The images, videos, and stories coming out of the region are graphic.
 I’ve encountered many losses in ranching, having several cattle at once struck dead by lightning, but I cannot imagine what it must be like to see dead cattle and horses strung out for more than 100 miles.
 Devastating.

-Here is a brief list of storied I have seen posted covering the storm from South Dakota.
+Here is a brief list of stories I have seen posted covering the storm from South Dakota.
 Images of livestock carcasses are graphic, but it is the reality of this storm.

 - Ranch Radio KBHB: October blizzard taking a toll on livestock

 - Rapid City Journal: Tens of thousands of cattle killed in Friday’s blizzard, ranchers say

 - KELOland: Ranchers Face Hard Job Of Carcass Clean Up

 - The Globe and Mail: Blizzard kills 60,000 cattle in South Dakota as shutdown slows aid